nafriedman/nfl-draft-pick-trade-analyzer/README.md

 5. Run the application:
    ```
-   flask --app trade_analyzer run
+   flask --app trade_analyzer run --port <number>
    ```
+   where <number> should be replaced by the port number you would like to use.
+You can also just leave out the ``` --port <number> ``` option in order to use the default port which is 5000.

-6. Open your web browser and navigate to `http://127.0.0.1:5000`.
+6. Open your web browser and navigate to `http://127.0.0.1:<number>` where <number> is the port number specified above.

 7. Use the web interface to input draft picks for two teams and analyze potential trades.